EPIC-guide/epic-guide.github.io/_applying/letters-of-recommendation.md

 Unfortunately, academic expectations for letters of recommendation in top universities often do not match what many people think of as a letter of recommendation.
 For instance, a letter writer may genuinely believe they are writing a very strong letter, yet their letter could be perceived as weak by academic readers.
-Thus, if your references have not helped people get into top universities before, you should share the second part of this page with them, so that they know what to write.
+You should suggest that your letter writers read the "Writing a letter" part of this page below, to help them help you.

 ## Asking for letters

-You will typically need 3 references for a PhD position, which should be people who have worked with you.
+You will typically need 3 references for a PhD position, from people who can talk about factors important for the job such as your research abilities and your attitude.
+See the "Writing a letter" part below for examples of what letter writers are expected to talk about.
 In practice, most people have not done research with 3 advisors before starting a PhD.
-It's acceptable to have one or even two letters from people who merely taught a course you got a good grade in, or people who worked with you outside of an academic context.
+It's acceptable to have one or even two letters from people who merely taught a course you got a good grade in, or people who worked with you at an industry job.

 You should email people who you would like a reference from by asking them whether they can write "a strong letter of recommendation", which is wording that allows them to easily say no rather than write a weak letter that could doom your application.